This site uses cookies for better user experience and analytics.

 Product Description

-Let your tea ritual echo the serene beauty of snow-dusted landscapes with the Snow-Capped Nodate Matcha Set, a poetic blend of tradition and nature.
+Let your tea ritual echo the serene beauty of snow-dusted landscapes with the Snow-Capped Nodate Matcha Set, a poetic blend of tradition and nature crafted for both matcha enthusiasts and those new to this art.
+Experience the unique flavors of matcha at home or in the outdoors, making each sip a moment of tranquility.

-This set comes beautifully presented in a black and gold gift box, making it ideal for anyone beginning their matcha journey or as a thoughtful gift for lovers of Japanese aesthetics and tea culture.
+This set arrives beautifully presented in a black and gold gift box, making it an ideal choice for anyone embarking on their matcha journey or as a thoughtful gift for lovers of Japanese aesthetics and tea culture.
+After use, care is straightforward; simply rinse with warm water and let it air dry to maintain its elegant form for lasting enjoyment.

 Reconnect with the stillness of nature—one bowl at a time.